-Mr. Hamilton is currently President & Chief Executive Officer, and Director of Neptune Technologies & Bioressources Inc., Acasti's parent company.
+Mr. Hamilton is currently President and Chief Executive Officer of Neptune.
 Prior to joining Neptune, from 2006 to 2015, Mr. Hamilton served as Vice President Human Nutrition and Health, North America, and President of DSM Nutritional Products USA, Inc., based in Parsippany, New Jersey.
 He was serving on the global management team of DSM Nutritional Products' Human Nutrition & Health business, an organization with over \$2 billion in global sales and operations in more than 40 countries.
 DSM Nutritional Products is an important division of the life sciences and material sciences corporation, DSM N.V. of the Netherlands.
-Mr. Hamilton's industry knowledge has made him a valuable contributor to several trade associations and he a director and is the past chairman of the board of directors of the Council for Responsible Nutrition, the dietary supplement industry's leading trade association.
-Mr. Hamilton is a graduate of Concordia University in Montreal, Canada and has attended numerous business education and leadership programs, including at the London Business School and INSEAD.
+Mr. Hamilton's industry knowledge has made him a valuable contributor to several trade associations and he a director and is the immediate past chairman of the board of directors of the Council for Responsible Nutrition, the dietary supplement industry's leading trade association.
+Mr. Hamilton is a graduate of Concordia University in Montreal, Canada and has attended a number of business education and leadership programs at the London Business School and INSEAD.

-Leendert H. Staal - Proposed Director
+Pierre Fitzgibbon - Proposed Director